ForensicTools/TheEqualizer-CSEC475-2171-Lee/README.md

 2. Change the directory to TheEqualizer-CSEC475-2171-Lee
 	-> "cd TheEqualizer-CSEC475-2171-Lee"
 3. Make sure you ran setup.py before running
-4. Enter the command "python The_Equalizer.py" to run the program
+4. Enter the command "sudo python The_Equalizer.py" to run the program

 ## G. How to Find Nessus IP/URL, Port Number, and Report ID